Living Soil Garden

 All of our vegetables are grown on 1/2 acre of permanent beds,

-The growing team is composed of Flavia, the head grower,
+The growing team is composed of Flavia, Dario and a few amazing volunteers.

 We are part of Biophilia, a project that aims to regenerate landscapes and ecosystems, create a space for reflection, learning & well-being.